Zarkantho/module_data/mongo-2.5.5_generated/queries/client_and_operation_tracking/README.md

 -------------

-# TODO: Name this group
+## Mongos Client State Implementation
-Seems to be the "mongos only" version of the "Client" class: ClientInfo Also inherits from ClientBasic
+Seems to be the "mongos version" of the "Client" class which inherits from "ClientBasic".  see ClientInfo in s\_only.cpp for more "mongos only" client state.
+That class also inherits from ClientBasic

-## Files
+#### Files
 - src/mongo/s/client\_info.cpp   (mongos)
 - src/mongo/s/client\_info.h   (mongod, tools, mongos)